course-kit/client/README.md

 #### `loadPlayer(targetSelector: string, opts?: object) : Promise<object>`

-In order to display your lesson video in your site the `loadPlayer` method will embed an HTML5 video player into your page.
-It also returns a `Player` object which provides method and events that allow your site to interface programmatically with the player.
+To display your lesson video on your site, the `loadPlayer` method will embed an HTML5 video player into your page.
+It also returns a `Player` object which provides methods and events that allow your site to interface programmatically with the player.

 You will need to elect a "mount element" in your page where the player will be dynamically embedded. e.g.